-Edward Dwyer Conservation Area: Bench Three site
+Edward Dwyer Conservation Area: Bench Three

 Pomeroy Meadow Conservation Area

 Ranch Avenue off South Street

 Five four sites: New benches

 The 38-acre Pomeroy Meadow Conservation Area has the longest trail system with a wide variety of landscape, from the pastoral to the dramatic.
 The bench sites are also varied.
 Bench One near the start of the trail system overlooks one of the deep hemlock dingles (site already reserved).
 Two and Three are on the edges of a field kept open as bird habitat, with a backdrop of tall white pine trees.
 The remaining additions will provide seating at two viewing platforms: Four is perched on a hillside above a seasonal floodplain pond, and Five overlooks a sharp bend in the Manhan River, where visitors may spot turtles, ducks, and fish.

-Benches One, Two, and Three options:
+Locations One, Three, and Four options:

-Manufactured 5' bench with plaque mounted on back 6' armless bench with plaque mounted on base Two-boulder bench with plaque on boulder Benches Four and Five options:
+Manufactured 5' bench with plaque mounted on back 6' armless bench with plaque mounted on base Two-boulder bench with plaque on boulder

+Locations Two and Five options:

+Two manufactured chairs (each can be funded separately) Two manufactured chairs (each can be funded separately)

+Pomeroy Meadow Conservation Area: Bench One ALREADY RESERVED